Akshay-801/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME : AKSHAY M
 ### REG.NO : 24900489

+# Experiment 3 - Monitoring Temperature Sensor data using Thing speak cloud

-# Experiment 3 - Uploading temperature sensor data in Thing Speak cloud
+# Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.